speciationgenomics/speciationgenomics.github.io/_pages/6_filtering_variants.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ## 0.00000 0.00000 0.00000 0.01312 0.00000 0.93750

-Most sites have almost no issing data.
-Although clearly, there are sum (as the max value shows).
+Most sites have almost no missing data.
+Although clearly, there are some (as the max value shows).
 This means we can be quite conservative when we set our missing data threshold.
 We will remove all sites where **over 10% of individuals are missing a genotype**.
-One thing to note here is that `vcftools` inverts the direction of missigness, so our 10% threshold means **we will tolerate 90% missingness** (yes this is confusing and counterintuitive... but that's the way it is!).
-Typically missingness of 75-95% is used.
+One thing to note here is that `vcftools` inverts the direction of missingness, so our 10% threshold means **we will tolerate the minimum 90% call-rate** (yes this is confusing and counterintuitive... but that's the way it is!).
+Typically 75-95% is used.

 ### Minor allele frequency